Mary Virginia Bunker

 K-1 Lead Teacher

-As a K-1 teacher at Odyssey, Samata has the training, vision, and enthusiasm that are hallmarks of the school’s spirit.
+As a K-1 teacher at Odyssey School, Samata has the training, vision, and enthusiasm that are hallmarks of the school’s spirit.
 She believe that childhood is a time of creativity and joy, and also a time to learn self-discipline and empowerment.
 Samata infuses the K-1 day with these elements through song and kirtan, yoga, centering, and goal-setting, and takes care that the children practice speaking from the heart center of power.

 After receiving a BA in Elementary Education from Warren Wilson College, Samata studied education in India, with the plan of opening a mind-body-spirit oriented school for children.
-Later, she returned to work as a first grade teacher’s assistant at Hall Fletcher Elementary School and initially came to OCS as a pre-school and after-school program instructor.
+Later, she returned to work as a first grade teacher’s assistant at Hall Fletcher Elementary School and initially came to Odyssey School as a pre-school and after-school program instructor.

 K-1 Assistant Teacher